7 facts why in-house is the future of digital marketing

 A simple choice

 Ultimately, moving your brand’s digital marketing in-house is a choice.
-The size of your business, your budget, your products, all are key motivators.
-There’s also the changing role of agencies, and more agile ways of working to consider.
+The size of your business, your budget, and your products, all are key motivators.
+There’s also the changing role of agencies and more agile ways of working to consider.
 All of which will affect your decision.

 What is clear is that having the knowledge and the technology to make in-house a success is going to be key.
 Use a creative management platform and you have an ad-tech platform that enables complete in-house digital advertising.
 The evidence and technology are there for the taking – in-house is the future – and it’s here to stay.

 Read the The ultimate guide to in-house marketing here.